 Those are grossly over-priced and deliver nothing special for beard growth.
 Which is why you should stick to a wholesome diet and a basic high-quality multivitamin.

-7. Make your Beard Look Fuller
+7. Tricks to Make Your Beard Look Fuller Fast

 This last point will not discuss how to thicken beard by actually increasing its density, but it will help you to understand how to make your beard appear thicker visually through a few tricks.